JoyXuBaidu/datetimeformatter/README.md

 # DatetimeFormatter Plugin

-This is a plugin for formatting the pure datetime data from backend like this: '20210518102420' to formatted date or datetime value which is supposed to be displayed on frontend.
+This is a plugin for formatting the pure datetime data from the backend like this: '20210518102420' to formatted date or datetime value which is supposed to be displayed on frontend.
 And also, it can show a formatted datetime range based on two pure datetime data and the format you set.

 Three functions are mixined into Vue, one is a vue filter: ***dateTimeFilter***, two are formatter callback functions ***dateTimeFormatter*** and ***dateTimeRangeFormatter***, which are based on element-ui table *':formatter'* attribute.